blaunius/dev-templates/README.template.md

 ## ⛑️ Contribution

-Please refer to the standard GitHub Flow https://docs.github.com/en/get-started/using-github/github-flow and
+Please refer to the standard GitHub Flow https://docs.github.com/en/get-started/using-github/github-flow if you'd like to contribute